Australian cricket team in the West Indies in 1983–84: Australia vs Guyana

-The game was marred by conflict between Geoff Lawson and a local umpire over a decision and minor injuries to Woolley and Lawson; Peter McFarline also questioned the uninspiring captaincy of Allan Border, who was in charge during that game.
+The game was marred by conflict between Geoff Lawson and a local umpire over a decision and minor injuries to Woolley and Lawson; Peter McFarline also questioned the uninspiring captaincy of Allan Border.

 The early good form of the Australian squad plus injuries to Malcolm Marshall and Michael Holding led to some optimistic forecasts.
 Cricketer writer Peter McFarline wrote that "the Australians, to a man, are confident they can win both [the first test and one day international], even though the odds against them in local eyes are substantial."

 1st ODI

-For the first one-day international of the tour, Australia decided to bolster their batting by picking Wayne Phillips as the wicketkeeper.
-Australia wound up losing, due mostly to a century from Desmond Haynes and the off spin bowling of Viv Richards and Larry Gomes.
-An Australian highlight was a quick 43 from Dean Jones.
+For the first one-day international of the tour, Australia picked Wayne Phillips as keeper and selected Dean Jones over David Hookes.
+They took in no specialist spinner.
+Clive Lloyd missed the game due to injury.
+The game was played at Albion in front of a crowd of 18,000 people, 5,000 more than capacity.
+The players were taken there from Georgetown via army helicopters.

+Australia batted first and Wessels (44) and Smith (60) put on 106 for the opening partnership.
+Australia fell to 4-159 before Ritchie (46) and Dean Jones (43 off 43 balls) lead a recover to 5-231.
+Larry Gomes took 3-34 and Viv Richards 1-38.

+The West Indies comfortably chased this total down for the loss of two wickets, headed by Haynes (133) and Richardson (61.
+Haynes was dropped on 51 and Richardson on 28 and 36.
+Newspaper reports singled out Greg Ritchie and Rodney Hogg in particular for poor fielding.

 During the game spectators watched by climbing on the scoreboard; the scoreboard collapsed but no one was seriously injured.

+Carl Rackemann suffered a muscle injury to the lower part of his back during his ten overs and it was thought he might have to be sent home.